Small Business Public Relations

 When creating its PR calendar, a company can start by having a creative brainstorming session, and pitch ideas that can be sent to media outlets for press coverage.
 The calendar should also include important dates for the industry, as well as any dates for new product launches from the business itself.

 All in all, public relations is a marathon, not a sprint.
 That’s why every promotional effort for a company has to be consistent and constantly engage the target audience.
-When the company isn’t pitching stories to journalists and media outlets, the gaps in activity can be filled by releasing e-books, blog posts, or other types of content on social media to maintain that consistency.
+When the company isn’t pitching stories to journalists and media outlets, the gaps in activity can be filled by releasing e-books, company blog posts, or other types of content on social media to maintain that consistency.

 Public Relations DIY Tips

 Every business owner understands that if they want to get their business off the ground, they have to create buzz with the help of a decent amount of publicity.
 However, not every business owner knows how to achieve that – that’s where DIY PR comes in.
-There are plenty of opportunities for companies to connect with potential or existing clients while bypassing mainstream media.
-However, although social media platforms have allowed companies to reach thousands of people on their own, media outlets still command a lot of attention from the public.

 Not only that, but traditional media coverage provides instant third-party validation for a company’s product or service.
 Companies that want to attract audiences and customers have to find the best ways to get themselves in front of journalists and publications that can change public opinion.
 Fortunately, there are some effective ways to achieve this goal, even if a business lacks connections or funding.